0cyn/bn-dyldsharedcache/README.md

 ## Installation + Usage

-**IMPORTANT: Once it has finished loading in the data, swap the View (top left drop-down selector) to MachO!**

 1. Install capstone via pip for the same python interpreter your BinaryNinja install is using.
 2. git clone (or download and unzip) this folder to your BinaryNinja plugins folder.